THE LOVE I MUST HATE

 “She is bleeding...and…’’

-I ran out as fast as I could, abandoning the shuttering Gabby, disregarding the rules not to leave any student alone in the clinic without my presence.
+I ran out as fast as I could, abandoning the stuttering Gabby, disregarding the rules of leaving no student alone in the clinic in my absence.

-I collided with students as I raced to the school field aiming to nothing but to find Uriel.
+I collided with students as I raced to the school field, aiming for nothing but to find Uriel.

-You see, running within the premises is against the rules.
-At Louis Nobis, we are expected to walk as holy as the Reverend sisters at all times; even when pressed to the butt.
+You see, running within the premises is also against the rules.
+At Louis Nobis, we are expected to walk as holy as the Reverend sisters at all times, even when pressed to the butt.

 I understand the effect of a senior breaking the rules, but what can I do when Uriel is bleeding out there?
-Gabby who also felt the urgency ran her way to me.
-So we shouldn't be blamed.
+Gabby, who felt the urgency, had also run her way to me.
+So, we shouldn't be blamed.

 There is an ongoing intra-contest among the four hostels in the school.
 The Blue, Green, Red, and Yellow hostels are all in a tough soccer competition, playing their best for the prize.

-The Green and the Red hostels are scheduled to play in the evening while the Yellow and Blue hotels will score for the winner this morning.
+The Green and the Red hostels are scheduled to play in the evening, while the Yellow and Blue hostels will score for the winner this morning.

-The two winning hotels at the end of the day would compete with each other next Saturday, and the final winning hostel would be crowned the QUEEN hostel of the year.
-This implies that students boarding in the Queen Hostel are free from school labor and other internal work until the end of the school session.
+The two winning hostels at the end of the day would compete with each other next Saturday, and the final winning hostel would be crowned the QUEEN hostel of the year.
+This implies that students boarding in the Queen Hostel are free from school labour and other internal work until the end of the school session.

 It is a big deal for students to take the crown.
-No one likes to be summoned for labor or called out for minor chores.
-Every student wishes for labor relief so, they boost the energy of their players by cheering out their gullets and hoping for a miracle.
+No one likes to be summoned for labour or called out for minor chores.
+Every student wishes for labour relief, so they boost the energy of their players by cheering them on and hoping for a miracle.

 Chapter 2: SHE NEEDS NO ONE ELSE